be-smals-thim/documentation-site/docs/introduction.md

 title: Integrating with e-Box
 ---

-# Tools & Tricks to integrate with e-Box Enterprise

-An unofficial set of tools that helps with integration with [https://www.eboxenterprise.be](https://www.eboxenterprise.be) site.
+A set of tools that helps with integration with [https://www.eboxenterprise.be](https://www.eboxenterprise.be) site.

 - [Integration as Document Consumer](dc/document_consumer.md)
 - [Integration as Document Sender](ds/document_sender.md)